ceph/ceph/doc/dev/index.rst

 The GitHub `make check`_ test is driven by a Jenkins instance.

-Jenkins merges the PR branch into the latest version of the base branch before starting the build, so you don't have to rebase the PR to pick up any fixes.
+Jenkins merges the PR branch into the latest version of the base branch before starting the build, so you do not have to rebase the PR to pick up any fixes.

 You can trigger the PR tests at any time by adding a comment to the PR - the comment should contain the string "test this please".
-Since a human subscribed to the PR might interpret that as a request for him or her to test the PR, it's good to write the request as "Jenkins, test this please".
+Since a human subscribed to the PR might interpret that as a request for him or her to test the PR, it is good to write the request as "Jenkins, test this please".

-The `make check`_ log is the place to go if there is a failure and you're not sure what caused it.
+The `make check`_ log is the place to go if there is a failure and you are not sure what caused it.
 To reach it, first click on "details" (next to the `make check`_ test in the PR) to get into the Jenkins web GUI, and then click on "Console Output" (on the left).